eyesight-pgs/notes/README.md

 # notes

+Things you need to remember... but you don't

 | What you do | How it feels |
 |-|-|
 | remember in brain | accessing L1 cache |